Ted McCoy

 Edward John McCoy ONZM (23 February 1925 – 17 January 2018), generally known as Ted McCoy, was a New Zealand architect whose practice was based in Dunedin.
 He designed the sanctuary of St Paul's Cathedral (completed 1970), and the Richardson (formerly Hocken) Building of the University of Otago (completed 1979), among many others.
 In 1950, he established McCoy and Wixon Architects, joined in partnership by Peter Wixon in 1967.

 Biography

-Born on 23 February 1925, McCoy studied architecture at the University of Auckland, graduating in 1949.
+McCoy was born on 23 February 1925 in Dunedin, the third of five children.
+McCoy studied architecture at the University of Auckland, graduating in 1949.
 He moved back to his home city of Dunedin the following year, setting up an architectural practice in the city.
 His first major design was for the Dominican Order's Aquinas Hall, in the north of the city, (now an Otago University hall of residence, Aquinas College).
 The design won a Gold Medal as design of the year from the New Zealand Institute of Architects.

+McCoy's architectural influences included 1950s Californian architecture, Scandinavian modernism, and the work of Frank Lloyd Wright.
+He was also fascinated by the Victorian and Edwardian architecture of his home city.
+Much of McCoy's work was Brutalist, though his awareness of the historic styles within Dunedin led him to create buildings which echoed history as well as presenting the modern.
+This was perhaps most noteworthy in the sanctuary of Dunedin's St Paul's Cathedral, where a modern addition was created for a much older structure.

+In 1967, McCoy set up a partnership with Peter Wixon to form McCoy and Wixon Architects.
+The firm won many institutional and governmental commissions, notably the Chancery for the New Zealand High Commission in Papua New Guinea.

-McCoy and his wife Nola had 13 children, two sons and 11 daughters, four of whom followed him into architectural design.
+McCoy and his wife Nola had 13 children, two sons and 11 daughters, four of whom followed him into architectural design, as has one of their 20 grandchildren.
 He died at his home in Dunedin on 17 January 2018, aged 92.